nilinswap/xweeder/README.md

 - It stopped crashing after I started destroying the session as prompts were generated. (as a pretext - I had always been cutting prompt in the middle as soon as I get an answer to delete a post or not (instead of letting it finish its statement)) It started working with 5 parallel sessions now.
 As a result, it is now working seamless.
 - Sometimes it felt like it is deleting "tech" posts too. but that was as I was deleting the component (or effectively, by display:none) and it was shifting up.
 Instead I started blurring and it works fine.
 - I suspect it is still deleting some of the useful tweets.
 I need to look into that.
+    - it is unable to identify some posts despite them being about tech clearly. e.g. it can't identify "Gemini" is a thing in AI.
+That's blasphemy

+- For the purpose of this extension, if postive means deleted.
+False Positive is ok. but not False negatives.
+And even in false positive being ok.

+# TODO
+[] Fix accuracy problems
+[] Don't delete
+    - posts which are not recommended (of our followers)
+    - if text of an enclosed retweet is mentiont tech [] Ignore processing posts which are scrolled down.

+- Post partial success
+- Post upcoming features
+- Post final success
+- Video to submit